-- Money cannot buy a pollution free and clean environment with fresh air. - It cannot protect us from infectious diseases and guarantee good health for us. - Money cannot assure that medicines available in the market are not adulterated.
-To live well one needs non-material factors such as equal treatment, freedom, security, equal opportunity to learn, a pollution free environment, good and safe working conditions etc. - Kerala, with lower per capita income, has a better human development ranking than Haryana.
-Hence, per capita income is not a useful criterion at all and should not be used to compare States.
-Do you agree?
-Discuss.
+- Money cannot buy a pollution free and clean environment with fresh air. - It cannot protect us from infectious diseases and guarantee good health for us. - Money cannot assure that medicines available in the market are not adulterated. - To live well one needs non-material factors such as equal treatment, freedom, security, equal opportunity to learn, a pollution free environment, good and safe working conditions etc.